Gozala/phantomify/Readme.md

 ## Usage

-    phantomify ./path/to/index.js
+    phantomify ./path/to/module.js

-[Phantomify][] will make a browserify bundle for the given module path and then will load & execute it in an empty HTML page in a [PhantomJS][].
+[Phantomify][] will make a browserify bundle for the given module path and then will load & execute it in an empty "about:blank" page in a [PhantomJS][].

+Sometimes "about:blank" is just not good enough there for [Phantomify][] can be given second argument for the page URL where code should be executed:

+    phantomify ./path/to/module.js http://localhost:8080/

 ## Install